 The UE shall start all applicable Tsor-cm timers.

-While one or more Tsor-cm timers are running, the UE shall check the newly established PDU session, or service for a matching criterion in the SOR-CMCI:
+While one or more Tsor-cm timers are running, the UE shall check the newly established PDU session, PDP contexts or PDN connections or service for a matching criterion in the SOR-CMCI:

 - If the UE has a configured "user controlled list of services exempted from release due to SOR" and a matching criterion is found for a service included in the "user controlled list of services exempted from release due to SOR", the UE shall set the Tsor-cm timer associated to the service to infinity;

-- If a matching criterion is found and the applicable Tsor-cm timer indicated the value "infinity" then the UE shall set the Tsor-cm timer associated to the PDU session to infinity; or
+- If a matching criterion is found and the applicable Tsor-cm timer indicated the value "infinity" then the UE shall set the Tsor-cm timer associated to the PDU session, PDP contexts or PDN connections to infinity; or

-- For all other cases, if a matching criterion is found then the UE shall set the Tsor-cm timer associated to the newly established PDU session, or service, with the exception that if the value of the Tsor-cm timer exceeds the highest value among the current values of all running Tsor-cm timers, then the value of the Tsor-cm timer for the new PDU session or service shall be set to the highest value among the current values of all running Tsor-cm timers.
+- For all other cases, if a matching criterion is found then the UE shall set the Tsor-cm timer associated to the newly established PDU session PDP contexts or PDN connections, or service, with the exception that if the value of the Tsor-cm timer exceeds the highest value among the current values of all running Tsor-cm timers, then the value of the Tsor-cm timer for the new PDU session PDP contexts or PDN connections or service shall be set to the highest value among the current values of all running Tsor-cm timers.

-NOTE 1: For newly established PDU session or service as described above, the timer is set irrespective of whether other ongoing PDU sessions or services that match the same criteria exist and for which corresponding Tsor-cm timers are running.
+NOTE 1: For newly established PDU session, PDP contexts or PDN connections or service as described above, the timer is set irrespective of whether other ongoing PDU sessions, PDP contexts or PDN connections or services that match the same criteria exist and for which corresponding Tsor-cm timers are running.

 NOTE 2: NAS 5GMM layer will receive an explicit indication from the upper layers that a service is started or stopped.
 When a service is started, it is handled as a new service in the procedures described in this subclause.